Search for Alabama 3-year-old who vanished from birthday party expands to other states

 "A child just being taken from the street is not common in Birmingham," Praytor said.
 "It's imperative we find this child as quick as possible."

-Kamille's father, Dominic McKinney, told reporters that his daughter is a "good little girl," who "everybody likes."
+Kamille's father, Dominic McKinney, told reporters that his daughter is a "good little girl," whom "everybody likes."

 "I'd do anything to get Cupcake back," he said.